LASSO estimation for spherical autoregressive processes

 In \cite{cm19}, estimators for the kernels $\{k_j: j=1,\ldots,p\}$ have been defined according to a functional $L^2$-minimization criterion, exploiting their spectral decomposition \eqref{eq:kj-dec}; some asymptotic properties, such as consistency, quantitative central limit theorem, and weak convergence, have then been established under additional regularity conditions. \\

 In this work, we approach the estimation of the autoregressive kernels under a \emph{sparsity} assumption, that is, for any $j=1,\ldots,p$, we assume that only a few of the components of $k_j$ in \eqref{eq:kj-dec} are non-zero (see Definition \ref{cond:sparsity} below).
 Assuming sparsity conditions can lead to considerable advantages in estimation problems (see, for example, \cite{tibshibook1}).
-Indeed, on the one hand, the proper identification of the null components allows one to reduce the number of predictor variables, preserving accuracy; on the other hand, sparsity enhances computational efficiency.
+In this case, the proper identification of the null components allows to perform regularization on the functional estimates, preserving accuracy; moreover, sparsity enhances computational efficiency.

 LASSO - or $\ell_1$-regularized - regression, introduced in the statistical literature by the celebrated paper \cite{tibshi}, is among the most popular penalization techniques to estimate sparse models.
 In particular, it corrects the $L^2$-loss for sparse models by adding a convex penalty term and, then, constraining the estimation process and selecting the most significant variables.
 In the framework of independent and identically distributed ($\text{i.i.d.}$) observations, LASSO has been proved to be extremely efficient both from the point of view of theoretical properties and in terms of applications (see \cite{tibshibook2,wainwright2019} and references therein).
 The connections between LASSO, ridge regression, best subset selection and other $\ell_q$-based penalization methods, as well as further links between LASSO and other nonparametric statistical techniques, such as soft and hard thresholding, have been widely investigated, for instance, in \cite{bvdg,tibshibook1}.